EYEDAK/vrAse/README.md

 vrAse is a pair of special glasses, that allow you to use the smartphone as the source for VR & AR content.

-### What smartphone I need to use vrAse
+### What smartphone do I need to use vrAse

 You can use any smartphone, but the more powerful, the better.

 ### How can I get hold of vrAse
 You can either:
-- 3D printing them, downloading the 3D files for the frame here at GitHub, and buying just the lenses and straps at EYEDAK official online store.
+- 3D printing them by 1) downloading the 3D files for the frame here at GitHub, 2) buying just the lenses and straps at EYEDAK online store and 3) assemble them.
 - Buy a fully assembled pair at EYEDAK official online store.

-### Official EYEDAK online store
+### EYEDAK online store

 https://eyedak.com/vrase/